Installing and configuring the connector using SQL commands¶

 client_id

-Specifies the value of the Client ID field you obtained from ServiceNow® in the previous section.
+Specifies the value of the Client ID field you obtained when setting up the ServiceNow® endpoint.

 client_secret

-Specifies the value of the Client Secret field you obtained from ServiceNow® in the previous section.
+Specifies the value of the Client Secret field you obtained when setting up the ServiceNow® endpoint.

 Specifies the name of your ServiceNow® instance.
 This is the first part of the hostname of your ServiceNow® instance.
 For example, if the URL to your ServiceNow® instance is: